Bures-online.co.uk

 This uncovered links with John Constable (the artist) and property the Constable family owned in Bures Hamlet and Mount Bures.

-Although the web site is quite large, it represents only a small proportion of the research carried out.
+Although the web site is quite large, it represents only a small proportion of the research work carried out.

 With the site getting even more complex with expanding subjects, the section concerning the "War Years" in Bures has been moved to another web site (www.bures.me.uk)